Plan a spring trip to Gaspésie

 In spring, the sea takes on turquoise tones, and many waterfalls flow down the cliffs following the snow melt.
 It is also the season of seafood.
 Savor crab, lobster, and shrimp or go out to sea with professional fishermen to discover their work.

 Indeed, hiking trails will be muddy and will have snow in places, but put on good boots and still be assured of having an adventure filled with joy.
-The Gaspésie National Park, Forillon National Park, and the Percé Géoparc trails will all be accessible, although the reception posts will be closed and no services will be provided.
+The Parc national de la Gaspésie, Forillon National Park, and the Percé UNESCO Global Geopark trails will all be accessible, although the reception posts will be closed and no services will be provided.
 Obtain trail maps in advance on the Internet or at the Mont-Joli tourist information office when you arrive in the region.
 The rivers and waterfalls are particularly beautiful at this time of the year.

-Some attractions are open all-year round: the Musée de la Gaspésie in Gaspé as well as the Musée acadien du Québec in Bonaventure, the Vieux Moulin in Sainte-Flavie, the Circuit de fresques in Mont-Joli, the Géoparc of Percé, the Historic Tour of Percé and the Savonnerie du village, the Circuits culturels de la Matapédia.
+Some attractions are open all-year round: the Musée de la Gaspésie in Gaspé as well as the Musée acadien du Québec in Bonaventure, the Vieux Moulin in Sainte-Flavie, the Circuit de fresques in Mont-Joli, the Historic Tour of Percé and the Savonnerie du village.
 Also open for your discovery: a multitude of art galleries, shops, health centres, agritourism businesses, cafés, bakeries, microbreweries, etc.

 Clothing and recommendations